LenweSaralonde/Musician/README.md

 * You can add lyrics by combining Musician with the [StoryTeller addon](https://www.lenwe.info/story-teller) !
 * Load the next song while the current one is playing to reduce waiting time between songs.
 * The radius for hearing the music is approximately 40 meters.
 * Play songs that are relevant with your "band" composition.
-It's nonsense to play orchestral music with only two bards or heavy metal with traditional instruments ! 😃
+It's nonsense to play orchestral music with only two bards or heavy metal using only traditional instruments ! 😃 However you can still roleplay as if your character owns a kind of gnomish *Music-o-Matic* machine that is capable of reproducing a whole band.

 Compose your own music
 ----------------------
 You can compose music for Musician using any MIDI sequencer, even in your browser with this [free online sequencer](https://onlinesequencer.net/).

-The 13 instruments available are:
+The 16 instruments available are:

 * Bagpipe (109)
 * Bassoon (70)